-Roth IRAs are funded with money you've already paid income tax on, but you won't have to pay taxes (e.g. – capital gains) again when you withdraw from a Roth IRA, as long as you're 59.5 years old and have held the IRA for at least 5 years by the time of withdrawal.
-But there's an income limitation for Roth IRA contributions – you typically need to make under $120,000 (filing statuses: single, head of household, or married filing separately and did not live with your spouse during the year) to qualify for the full annual contribution.
+Roth IRAs are funded with money you've already paid income tax on, but you won't have to pay taxes (e.g., on capital gains) again when you withdraw from a Roth IRA, as long as you're 59.5 years old and have held the IRA for at least 5 years by the time of withdrawal.
+But, there's an income limitation for Roth IRA contributions – you typically need to make under $120,000 (filing statuses: single, head of household, or married filing separately and did not live with your spouse during the year) to qualify for the full annual contribution.
 More info here on income limitation for Roth IRA.

 Traditional IRAs also have Required Minimum Distributions ("RMD") during your lifetime, more info here.
 Roth IRAs do not have RMD requirements.

-If after considering your current and anticipated future income and tax circumstances, and you decide that you prefer to have your retirement funds in a Roth IRA but you currently exceed the income limit for Roth IRA contributions, then you can consider a Traditional IRA to Roth IRA conversion (aka "Backdoor IRA Conversion").
+If after considering your current and anticipated future income and tax circumstances, and you decide that you prefer to have your retirement funds in a Roth IRA, but you currently exceed the income limit for Roth IRA contributions, then you can consider a Traditional IRA to Roth IRA conversion (aka "Backdoor IRA Conversion").
 We offer IRA Conversions as part of our Tax Protection package’s IRAutomation feature.

 - Learn more about Tax Protection in our dashboard